Zade222/SpriteShrink/README.md

 ## License

 This project is open-source and available under the [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
-Please see the `LICENSE` file for more details.
+Please see the `LICENSE` file for more details [**here**](./LICENSE).

+The documentation for the `.ssmc` file format specification is licensed separately under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) (CC-BY-4.0).
+The specification license can be found [**here**](./SSMC_File_Specification/LICENSE).

 ## Support and Contact

-If you have any questions, encounter issues, or would like to provide feedback, please open an issue on the [GitHub Issues page](https://github.com/your-username/sprite-shrink/issues).
+If you have any questions, encounter issues, or would like to provide feedback, please open an issue on the [GitHub Issues page](https://github.com/Zade222/SpriteShrink/issues).